cfizette/word-chain/README.md

 Examples of functions:
 ```
-# creating a markov chain of degree d from string txt
+# creating a markov chain of words of degree d from string txt
-chain = MarkovChain()
+chain = WordChain()
 chain.get_words(txt, d)
 ```
 ```
-# generating text from a MarkovChain object
+# generating text from a WordChain object
 chain.generate_text()
 ```